AdobeDocs/experience-manager-65.en/help/forms/using/apply-rules-to-adaptive-form-fields.md

 ---
-title: "DO NOT PUBLISH Tutorial: Apply rules to adaptive form fields"
+title: Apply rules to adaptive form fields
 seo-title: Apply rules to adaptive form fields
 description: Create rules to add interactivity, business logic, and smart validations to an adaptive form.
 seo-description: Create rules to add interactivity, business logic, and smart validations to an adaptive form.